 Applying to prune or remove a tree

-You need to lodge the Application to Prune or Remove a Tree with Council to gain approval for the work.
-We also recommend you read our Tree Preservation Guideline to learn about the general information usually to be submitted with the application.
+If you need to lodge an Application to Prune or Remove a Tree with Council to gain approval for the work, we recommend you read our Tree Preservation and Native Vegetation Management Guideline to learn about the general information usually to be submitted with the application.

-Applications can be submitted in person at our Administration Building at 126-138 Main Road, Speers Point, from Monday to Friday, 8am to 5pm.
+Applications can be submitted online, by mail or in person at our Administration Building at 126-138 Main Road, Speers Point, from Monday to Friday, 8am to 5pm.

 After your application is submitted, we will carry out an inspection of the tree to determine if it is necessary and appropriate to remove or prune the tree.